Our

 Why Texas?

 Texas is one of the best locations globally for e-fuel production, thanks to its abundant renewable energy resources and industrial infrastructure.
-The state is a leader in wind energy production, and has significant solar potential, especially in West Texas.
+The state is a leader in wind energy production, and has significant solar potential.
 These renewable resources provide a cost-effective and reliable energy supply for processes like electrolysis, critical to e-fuel production.

 In addition, Texas has an established industrial base, particularly in the chemical and refining sectors, which can be leveraged for scaling e-fuel production.
 The state's expansive port network, including Houston and Corpus Christi, facilitates both domestic distribution and international export.
 Combined with its pro-business environment, regulatory support for energy innovation, and robust infrastructure, Texas offers unmatched potential for producing e-fuels at scale.